The Best 15 Workouts for People Who Hate Exercise

 Whether you despise exercise or you’ve just never experienced that post-exercise boost of feel-good chemicals hitting your brain, it’s possible that you simply haven’t found the right exercise.
 So don’t think of it as exercise, per se, think of it as activity—because the science is clear that you need it.

-A recent study from the American Cancer Society and published in the American Journal of Epidemiology found a link between long periods of sitting and a higher risk of death from cancer, coronary heart disease, stroke, diabetes, and diseases related to the kidneys, lungs, and liver; then there’s the increased danger of Parkinson’s and Alzheimer’s, and nervous disorders.
+A 2018 study from the American Cancer Society and published in the American Journal of Epidemiology found a link between long periods of sitting and a higher risk of death from cancer, coronary heart disease, stroke, diabetes, and diseases related to the kidneys, lungs, and liver; then there’s the increased danger of Parkinson’s and Alzheimer’s, and nervous disorders.
 In the study, prolonged sitting—six or more hours a day—was associated with a 19 percent higher rate of death from any of these causes, compared to sitting less than three hours per day.
-If you don’t like exercise, try these 23 tricks to lose belly fat without a lick of exercise!

 Finding something you love

-If you’re sitting too much, it doesn’t mean you need to sign up for a gym.
+If you’re sitting too much, it doesn’t mean you need to train for a marathon.
 Give one or more of the following options a try; you’ll find one that resonates with you—and none of them even feel like exercise.
-Plus, falling in love with one of these fun activities could lead to new hobbies, new buddies, a new waistline and a new outlook on fitness.
-Find out the 8 clear signs you need to move more.
+Plus, falling in love with one of these fun activities could lead to new hobbies, new buddies, a new waistline, and a new outlook on fitness.
+(Just be sure it doesn’t include these moves fitness trainers wish you’d stop doing.)

 Play video games

 If you’re a gamer, then you already have the equipment you need to get your heart pumping—all from the comfort of your living room.
 “Almost every popular video game platform has a fitness-based game that uses motion-tracking technology,” says Kami Price, a NASM-certified personal trainer and the head trainer at IdealShape.
 “Not only do they get you up and moving, they can also serve an even more fun purpose by bringing together your loved ones for a little friendly competition and bonding time.”
 Plus, if you have a tough time getting your kids to go out to play, this is a great baby step to encourage movement and you’ll serve as an encouraging role model.
-Try these sneaky 60-second exercises that actually transform your body.
+(Here are some fun workouts you can do with your kids.)

 Set up an obstacle course